criblio/appscope/website/src/pages/docs/library-using.md

 1. Download AppScope.

-2. Choose an AppScope home directory (`SCOPE_HOME`), i.e., the directory from which AppScope should run in your environment.
+2. Choose a `SCOPE_HOME` directory, i.e., the directory from which AppScope should run in your environment.

-3. Extract (`scope extract`) the contents of the AppScope binary into the AppScope home directory.
+3. Extract (`scope extract`) the contents of the AppScope binary into the `SCOPE_HOME` directory.

 For example, you could create an AppScope home directory called `assets`:

 ```
-user@myhost:~/appscope$ mkdir assets
+user@myhost:/opt/scope$ mkdir assets
-user@myhost:~/appscope$ bin/linux/scope extract assets
+user@myhost:/opt/scope$ bin/linux/scope extract assets
-Successfully extracted to /home/user/appscope/assets.
+Successfully extracted to /opt/scope/assets.
-user@myhost:~/appscope$ ll assets
+user@myhost:/opt/scope$ ll assets
 total 17008
 drwxrwxr-x  2 user user    4096 Oct 26 14:47 .
 drwxrwxr-x 18 user user    4096 Oct 26 14:47 ..